wfunk-lumeris/Covid/README.md

 ## Detail
 ### Model 1.
 Predicting COVID-19 related hospitalizations

 This is a simple model with just [18 variables](https://github.com/Lumeris-Health/Covid/blob/master/modelParameters.csv) that performs well at predicting the likelihood of all-cause emergency hospitalizations in the next 90 days for people particularly susceptible to COVID-19.
 Emergency hospitalizations are defined as ED visits that are followed by an IP admission (the prediction is for ED visits that are followed by a discharge, not just standalone ED visits).
-It predicts the hospitalizations for people especially susceptible to COVID-19 based on the latest data published by the CDC [here](https://www.cdc.gov/coronavirus/2019-ncov/index.html) and on March 11 in The Lancet [here](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30566-3/fulltext).
+It predicts the hospitalizations for people especially susceptible to COVID-19 based on the latest data published by the CDC [here](https://www.cdc.gov/coronavirus/2019-ncov/index.html) and in The Lancet [here](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30566-3/fulltext).

 ### Applicable Population